-- 1. The controls shall start the pump upon receiving a signal from the action of a user of a fixture or appliance, sensing the presence of a user of a fixture or sending the flow of hot or tempered water to a fixture fitting or appliance. - 2.
-The controls shall limit the temperature of the water entering the cold water-piping to not greater than 104°F (40°C)
+3.1.
+The controls shall start the pump upon receiving a signal from the action of a user of a fixture or appliance, sensing the presence of a user of a fixture or sending the flow of hot or tempered water to a fixture fitting or appliance.

+4.2.
+The controls shall limit the temperature of the water entering the cold water-piping to not greater than $104^{\circ}F(40^{\circ}C)$

 C404.9 Domestic hot water meters.
-Each individual dwelling unit in a Group R-2 multi-family residential occupancy with central service shall be provided with a domestic hot water meter to allow for domestic hot water billing based on actual domestic hot water usage.
+Each individual dwelling unit in a Group R-2 multi-family residential-occupancy with central service domestic hot water systems shall be provided with a domestic hot water meter to allow for domestic hot water billing based on actual domestic hot water usage.